Vladislp/turbo-palm-tree-portfolio/README.md

 # Portfolio Project

 Welcome to my portfolio project!
 Here, you will find a collection of my best work and projects I have worked on.
 This is a great place to get an idea of my coding style, interests and skillset.

+🌍  I'm based in Tallinn*

+✉️  You can contact me at [paskevitsv@mail.ru](mailto:paskevitsv@mail.ru)*

+🚀  I'm currently working on [Wiki for education](http://github.com/Vladislp/Education-notebook-wiki.io)*

+🧠  I'm learning Javascript, Azure, HTML5, CSS3, Node Js*

+🤝  I'm open to collaborating on interesting projects*

+⚡  I have passion for food...and cats, dogs. :)

 ## Projects

 ### Project 1 (Automatic Curtains)